nicklockwood/SwiftFormat/README.md

 1. Follow the instructions for installing the SwiftFormat command-line tool.

 2. Edit or create a `.git/hooks/pre-commit` file in your project folder.
-The .git folder is hidden but should already exist if you are using Git with your project, so open in with the terminal, or the Finder's `Go > Go to Folder...` menu.
+The .git folder is hidden but should already exist if you are using Git with your project, so open it with the terminal, or the Finder's `Go > Go to Folder...` menu.

 3. Add the following line in the pre-commit file (unlike the Xcode build phase approach, this uses your locally installed version of SwiftFormat, not a separate copy in your project repository)